Mcnores-Samuel/SkillsHarmonix/README.md

 ## Description

-The Job Board for Local Businesses aims to address the problem of unemployment and underemployment in a specific region.
+SkillsHarmonix aims to address the problem of unemployment and underemployment in a specific region.
 It provides a platform for local businesses to post job listings and for job seekers to find local employment opportunities easily.

 The primary objective of the project is to establish a connection or bridge between businesses operating within the chosen locale and individuals who are actively seeking employment opportunities in that same area.
 The platform serves as a matchmaking service, ensuring that job listings from local businesses reach the local workforce.